Home Articles 11 Cream Cheese Substitutes (+ Best Alternatives)

 Hummus in a Red Cup

-Obviously, hummus isn’t a great swap in deserts.
-However, it is worth checking out for spreads, dips, and other creamy dinner dishes.
+Obviously, hummus isn’t a great swap in desserts.
+But it is worth checking out for spreads and dips.

-It has a similar thick consistency to cream cheese, and the lemon juice provides that patented tartness kick to your recipe.
+It has a similar consistency to cream cheese, and the lemon juice provides that signature tart kick.

 The great thing about swapping in hummus is that it has a lot of added nutrition.

-The chickpea base adds additional protein (perfect for vegetarian meals) and is high in protein and fiber.
+The chickpea base adds additional protein (perfect for vegetarian meals), and it’s high in protein and fiber.

 Crumbled Ricotta Cheese in a Wooden Bowl

-Ricotta cheese has a similar sweetness and tanginess to cream cheese but isn’t quite as thick.
+Ricotta cheese has a similar sweet tang to cream cheese but isn’t quite as thick.

 It’s a great swap if you’re watching your calories since it’s lower in fat and calories.

-It’s an excellent source of protein, riboflavin, vitamin B12, and fiber for added nutrition.
+Better yet, it’s an excellent source of protein, riboflavin, vitamin B12, and fiber.

 Scooped Kefir in a Wooden Spoon

-To make Kefir thick like cream cheese, you need to separate the whey from the curds.
+So, to make kefir thick like cream cheese, you need to separate the whey from the curds.

 Cubed Tofu in a Wooden Bowl